Sign up for Funding Circle newsletter!

 There are three different categories of loan maturation time periods: short-term loans of one year or less, intermediate-term loans of one to three years, and long-term loans that last anywhere from three to 20 years.
 In this article, we will discuss intermediate-term loans, including their purpose, repayment schedule and interest rates.

-Commercial term loans, like the intermediate-term loans offered by Funding Circle, are the most traditional and straightforward lending option for most small businesses that are looking to expand.
+Commercial term loans, like the intermediate-term loans offered by Funding Circle, are the most traditional and straightforward lending option for most small businesses that are looking to expand and want flexible terms.

 When assessing the length of a loan, it is important calculate how long it will take for the asset being financed to provide a return, and to choose the loan accordingly.
 An intermediate-term loan is ideal for businesses looking to open a second location, hire a new employee, refinance debt or buy equipment.